Waiting for Godot: France and Germany

 The cast comprised Pierre Latour (Estragon), Lucien Raimbourg (Vladimir), Jean Martin (Lucky) and Roger Blin (Pozzo).
 The actor due to play Pozzo found a more remunerative role and so the director – a shy, lean man in real life – had to step in and play the stout bombaster himself with a pillow amplifying his stomach.
 Both boys were played by Serge Lecointe.
 The entire production was done on the thinnest of shoestring budgets; the large battered valise that Martin carried "was found among the city's refuse by the husband of the theatre dresser on his rounds as he worked clearing the dustbins", for example.
+Blin helped the actors embody their characters by asking them to determine a physical malady that would contribute to the nature of their character.
+Latour emphasized Estragon's bad feet and Raimbourg Vladimir's prostate problems, while Blin played Pozzo as a man with heart difficulties.
+Martin played Lucky with the symptoms of Parkinson's disease.

 A particularly significant production – from Beckett's perspective – took place in Lüttringhausen Prison near Remscheid in Germany.
 An inmate obtained a copy of the French first edition, translated it himself into German and obtained permission to stage the play.
 The first night had been on 29 November 1953.
 He wrote to Beckett in October 1954: "You will be surprised to be receiving a letter about your play Waiting for Godot, from a prison where so many thieves, forgers, toughs, homos, crazy men and killers spend this bitch of a life waiting ... and waiting ... and waiting.
 Waiting for what?
 Godot?
 Perhaps."
 Beckett was intensely moved and intended to visit the prison to see a last performance of the play but it never happened.
 This marked "the beginning of Beckett's enduring links with prisons and prisoners ...
 He took a tremendous interest in productions of his plays performed in prisons."